DataFire/Integrations/integrations/generated/beezup/README.md

   * order_MerchantECommerceSoftwareVersion **required** [order_MerchantECommerceSoftwareVersion](#order_merchantecommercesoftwareversion)
   * order_MerchantOrderId **required** [order_MerchantOrderId](#order_merchantorderid)

+### shippingVATPercent
+* shippingVATPercent `number`: Shipping cost VAT in percent

+### sku
+* sku `string`: The Stock Keeping Unit (SKU), i.e. a merchant-specific identifier for a product or service, or the product to which the offer refers. http://schema.org/sku

 ### sourceType
 * sourceType `string` (values: Api, Go): Indicates the origin of the operation